 BOLT doesn’t have a lift hill or a drop.
 Traditional roller coasters rely on gravity to help run the course, whether through a lift hill or a drop later on in the track.
 On the ocean, that’s not really a possibility.
 While the car is in motion, the ship can bob up and down, or tilt and the gravitational forces can immediately change, altering the experience and possibly stopping the ride.
 To get around that, Maurer Rides put motors into the cars themselves to get them through the whole track.
 As a result, the ride has rapid horizontal acceleration and feels more like a launched roller coaster, like Disney’s Slinky Dog Dash or Universal’s Hagrid’s Magical Creature Motorbike Adventure.

 Unlike a regular roller coaster, on the BOLT, you can actually control your ride.
 The rider in the front can choose to use the throttle to control the speed, and there’s also a “BOOST” button that gives an extra “oomph” when pressed.
-The car has a digital speedometer that displays your speed and a tank that shows how many times you can “boost,” but with only one lap per ride, ignore that and spend your brief time enjoying the unique ocean view instead.
+The car has a digital speedometer that displays your speed and a tank that shows how many times you can “boost” which you should use while climbing a hill for the best effect.